Rhonda Otway, MA, LMFT, LPC, BC-TMH

 A: Here are some things to consider:

-During your first meeting with the therapist, pay attention to how you feel in their presence and in the therapeutic setting they've created.
+During your first meeting with the therapist, pay attention to how you feel in their presence and in the therapeutic setting they've created, even online.
 Note how "listened to" you feel and how their style of responding to you and sharing information makes you feel.
-Although making yourself vulnerable to another human being is always anxiety provoking, observe how you feel as the session progresses, including changes in your level of ease and shifts in the depth of information you reveal.
+Although making yourself vulnerable to another human being is always anxiety-provoking, observe how you feel as the session progresses, including changes in your level of ease and shifts in the depth of information you reveal.

 Q. What are the different types of therapies?
 What is your approach?